ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

     $ cd sap-netweaver-abap-hana
     ```

 3. Define your existing VPC variables.
 Modify the `input.auto.tfvars` file to specify your zone, VPC component names, profile, and image.
 The file is preset with the minimal recommended disk sizes.
 You need your 40-digit SSH key ID for this file.
 The second SSH key is optional.
 For more options for profile, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).
 For more options for image, see [Images](/docs/vpc?topic=vpc-about-images).
-For descriptions of the variables, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana).
+For descriptions of the variables, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana){: external}.

     For Java, the following variable values should be modified:
     *  REGION - Region for the VSI.
 See the Readme file.